seblindfors/LibSettings/README.md

 ### Get(id)

-This function retrieves a widget tree from the registry by its unique identifier.
+Retrieves a widget tree from the registry by its unique identifier.

 **Parameters:**